bmoussaud/buildpack-labels-operator/README.md

 # BUILD PACK LABELS OPERATOR

 This kubernetes operator watch pods.
-It inspect all the managed images.
-If one of them comes from the `WATCHED_REGISTRY` and contains Labels put at build time by kPack or Tanzu Build Service that starts with `PREFIX_IMAGE_LABEL` then all will be applied on the running pod using the `PREFIX_POD_LABEL`.
+It inspects all the managed images running in pods.
+If one of them comes from the `WATCHED_REGISTRY` and contains Labels put at build time by `kPack` or [Tanzu Build Service](https://tanzu.vmware.com/build-service) starting with `PREFIX_IMAGE_LABEL` then all these labeks will be applied on the running pod using the `PREFIX_POD_LABEL`.

 ## Use Case

-It can be smart to know which images built by a `kpack`service (ex Tanzu Build Service) are running on which kubernetes clusters to measure the effiency of the service : how a single images has been deployed on the several clusters, how many clusters are consumming the image built by the service,....
+It can be smart to know which images built by a `kpack`service (ex [Tanzu Build Service](https://tanzu.vmware.com/build-service)) are running on which kubernetes clusters to measure the effiency of the service : how many time a single images has been deployed on the several clusters, how many clusters are consumming the image built by the service,....

 1. Identify the image

-At build time, configure customs label using
+At *build* time, configure custom labels that will be applied.
+2 way to achieve that using:
-* either the [paketo-buildpacks/image-labels](https://github.com/paketo-buildpacks/image-labels) buildpack that is based a environment variable and a naming convention.
+* configure the [paketo-buildpacks/image-labels](https://github.com/paketo-buildpacks/image-labels) buildpack that is based a environment variable and a naming convention.
-* or a custom buildpack that provided the values without any impact ton the project  [mycompany-owner-buildpack](https://github.com/bmoussaud/cnb-nodejs/tree/master/mycompany-owner-buildpack)
+* create a custom buildpack that provides the values without any impact ton the project  [watermark-labels-buildpack](https://github.com/bmoussaud/watermark-labels-buildpack)

-2. Install the operator
+2. Install this operator

 ````
 make deploy